 Deduction Under Section 80DDB

-Section 80DDB speaks of deductions in respect of expenses incurred for medical treatment of specified diseases or ailments.
+Section 80DDB speaks of deductions in respect of expenses incurred for medical treatment of specified diseases or ailments for self or dependents.

-Section 80DDB provides that if an individual or an HUF has incurred medical expenses for treatment of specified disease or ailment, such expense is allowed as deduction, subject to such conditions and capped at such amount as specified, under Section 80DDB of Income Tax Act.
+Section 80DDB provides that if an individual or a HUF has incurred medical expenses for treatment of a specified disease or ailment, such expense is allowed as a deduction, subject to such conditions and capped at such amount as specified, under Section 80DDB of the Income Tax Act.

-Here, the section speaks of medical expenses incurred on treatment of specified diseases or ailments and should not be confused with premium paid for health insurance bought covering such diseases or ailments.
+Here, the section relates to medical expenses incurred on treatment of specified diseases or ailments and should not be confused with premium paid for health insurance bought covering such diseases or ailments.
 The payment for health insurance is covered under Section 80D of the Income Tax Act.

 Who Can Claim the Deduction under Section 80DDB

-Deduction under Section 80DDB can be claimed only by individuals and HUFs.
-That is no deduction under this section can be claimed by corporates or any other entity.
-Further, deduction under section 80DDB can be claimed only by the assessee who is a resident of India during the relevant previous year.
-That is the section does not apply to non-resident Indians.
+- The deduction under section 80DDB can be claimed only by the assessee who is a resident of India during the relevant previous year that is the section does not apply to non-resident Indians.

 - Individuals: In case of an individual, the medical expense can be incurred on the medical treatment of the assessee or any of his dependents.
-The ‘dependents’ in respect of this section would include spouse, his children, his parents, brothers and sisters of the individual or any of them.
-The dependent as the world suggests should be ‘dependent on the individual’ for his or her maintenance and support.
+The ‘dependents’ in respect of this section would include the spouse, children, parents, brothers and sisters of the individual.
+The dependent as the word suggests, should be ‘dependent on the individual’ for his or her maintenance and support.

-- Hindu Undivided Family (HUF): In case of an HUF, the medical expense can be claimed as deduction wherein the same are incurred for medical treatment of any member of the HUF.
+- Hindu Undivided Family (HUF): In case of a HUF, the medical expense can be claimed as a deduction wherein the same is incurred for medical treatment of any member of the HUF.

 Get FREE Credit Report from Multiple Credit Bureaus Check Now